codeWace/Koji/README.md

 ## 🎬 Koji Demo Video

-This video demonstrates the Koji app working in demo mode. **No API keys or sensitive data are shown**.
+The demo video shows Koji working with the real AI service. **No API keys or sensitive data are shown**.

 [Watch the demo video](demo_media/koji_demo_recording.mp4)